shitah/alx-pre_course/0x01-git/README.md

-My first readme is up to date now
+My first readme is up to date now is first up to date